 One thing that can make or break a business loan is the potential tax benefits.
 The interest rates displayed on our business loan repayment calculator may seem to make a loan unaffordable.
 However, could tax deductions help you secure the money you need?

 In most cases, when you repay a business loan, you are paying off two parts: the principal (amount originally borrowed) and the interest.
 The part of your repayment that goes towards paying off the principal is not tax-deductible.
 However, the part of your monthly repayment that goes towards paying off interest is tax-deductible.

 Why is that?
 Because the interest rate, as shown on our business loan repayment calculator, is considered a business expense.
 It is required for you to obtain the resources you need, and therefore, is deductible.

 Let’s take a look at an example.
 Let’s say your monthly business loan repayments are £1,000.
 Of this amount, £800 goes towards paying off the principal and £200 goes towards interest repayments.
 The £200 is tax-deductible, but the £800 is not.

 What Is an Unsecured Business Loan?

-If you’re looking to get a business loan, one of the first things you’ll notice is that they come in two distinct flavours: secured and unsecured.
+If you’re looking to get a business loan, one of the first things you’ll notice is they come in two distinct categories: secured and unsecured.
 A secured loan is one that’s backed up by collateral.
 Typically, you will borrow money from a lender and use property, such as your home, as collateral.

 Russell Smith is an award-winning accountant and founder of RS Accountancy.
 With over a decade of experience running his company, he has worked with countless small businesses just like yours, helping them grow profits and manage their finances.
 Russell is also a prolific financial writer, having contributed to such publications as The Guardian, The Telegraph and The Daily Mail.